frisch1/live-aid-july-13-1985-setlist-data/README.md

 The mapping to the BBC and MTV simulcasts has a little drift to it due to the 1985 recordings.
 Assume timing specific to simulcasts may drift 1-2 minutes, though it's corrected at two-hour intervals to adjust.

-We claim no copyright or ownership of this data.
-If someone is organizing their collection in the future, hopefully this data helps to put the right tracks in the right order.
+I claim no copyright or ownership of this data (nor are there any videos here... go buy them!]
+However, someone is organizing their collection in the future, hopefully this data helps to put the right tracks in the right order.

 ![Live Aid Poster](https://github.com/frisch1/live-aid-setlist-data/blob/main/live-aid-posters/Live%20Aid%20(1985)%20-%20Poster.jpg?raw=true)